Your Complete Guide To Postpartum Nutrition: Healing Foods & More

 While caring for a new baby is a challenge no matter what, it is my firm belief that postpartum recovery can be easily conquered as long as you stay hydrated and eat a nutrient-dense, anti-inflammatory diet throughout postpartum recovery and breastfeeding; you'll be putting yourself on the fast track to recovery so you can be the happy, energized mom you want to be.

-Keep in mind that you don’t need to eat all of these foods every week to get enough nutrients.
+Keep in mind that you don't need to eat all of these foods every week to get enough nutrients.
 Variety and awareness are key!
 If you want to go deeper, work with a functional medicine doctor six weeks postpartum to check in-depth labs and look for micronutrient deficiencies.
-You've got this—I believe in you.